 These results pertain only to tile drainage systems with similar soils and topography in Red River Basin that do not have surface inlets.

 There are plans to continue the monitoring efforts of this study, particularly the flow monitoring and runoff event sampling.
 Monitoring and research efforts should also be targeted at evaluating what happens to the concentrated discharges of nitrates after they enter a river system.
 Also, extra monitoring could be done in the lower Red River Valley, closer to the Red River where soils have higher clay content.

+Priority Concern 3: Groundwater

+Surface water quality is of primary concern for Polk County, but we will also be responsive to the need to monitor and protect our ground water resources.
+We will participate to our fullest capacity but state and federal agencies such as Minnesota Department of Health (MDH), and USGS will continue to be the primary source for groundwater protection and management.

+Groundwater sensitivity to pollution of the shallow systems in the area was produced by the MN DNR, based upon the water table depths and soil textures.
+The beach ridge area has the highest sensitivity to pollution, followed by the glacial moraine area, and then the lake plain area.

 Priority Concern 4: Management, Enhancement and Preservation of Natural Resources